Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Introduction

-Traditional mean regressions for censored endogenous models, such as \citet{honore2004estimation} and \citet{chen2020semiparametric}, assume constant coefficients and often require statistical independence between the error term and exogenous regressors.
-However, they cannot capture heterogeneous effects across relative ranks---the conditional distribution of the latent outcome---particularly driven by heteroskedasticity.
-In contrast, standard quantile regressions focus on distributional effects but give rise to inconsistency when censoring or endogeneity is present.
-A substantial literature on quantile frameworks has explored these issues from separate perspectives.
-On one side, \citet{lee2007endogeneity,jun2009local} and \citet{imbens2009identification} investigated endogenous quantile models.
+In this paper, we consider a quantile regression model that accommodate endogeneity, censoring and heteroskedasticity--- complex but common empirical data features.
+Our paper contributes to the growing literature on censored and endogenous quantile models.
+Existing mean regression approaches for censored endogenous models, such as \citet{honore2004estimation} and \citet{chen2020semiparametric}, assume constant coefficients and typically require statistical independence between the error term and exogenous regressors.
+As a result, they cannot capture heterogeneous effects across ranks of unobserved characteristics, particularly that induced by heteroskedasticity.
+By contrast, standard quantile regression methods target distributional effects to characterize the heterogeneity, but are generally inconsistent in the presence of censoring or endogenous regressors.
+A substantial literature on quantile models has explored these issues from separate perspectives.
+On one side, \citet{chernozhukov2005iv,chernozhukov2006instrumental,lee2007endogeneity,jun2009local,imbens2009identification,wuthrich2019closed,frolich2013unconditional} and \citet{sasaki2025extreme} investigated endogenous quantile models.
 On the other, \citet{powell1984least,powell1986censored,fitzenberger199715, chernozhukov2002three,portnoy2003censored} and \citet{fitzenberger2007improving} studied censored quantile models.
-But, these two strands of research remain largely separate, and even a naive integration yields inconsistent estimates.
+These strands have evolved separately, and their integration is difficult in most cases.

-Given the prevalence of concurrent censoring and endogeneity, developing a robust estimation method for distributional effects of censored quantile models with endogenous regressors merits considerable attention. \citet{frandsen2015treatment} analyzed a censored quantile treatment effect model with an endogenous treatment.
-Building on this line of research, \citet{chen2018sequential,wang2021moment} and \citet{Chen2026SSIV} proposed moment-based estimators that require the endogenous regressor to be either discrete or one-sided bounded.
-This bounded-support restriction substantially limits their applicability, as the endogenous regressor is unbounded in some classical issues---for instance, the logarithm of total expenditure in studies of income elasticity of demand.
+Given the prevalence of concurrent censoring and endogeneity, developing an estimation method for distributional effects of censored quantile models with endogenous regressors merits considerable attention. \citet{frandsen2015treatment} analyzed a censored quantile treatment effect model with a binary endogenous treatment.
+Building on this line of research, \citet{chen2018sequential,wang2021moment} and \citet{Chen2026SSIV} proposed moment-based estimators that require the endogenous regressor to be discrete or one-sided bounded.
+Despite important advances, the bounded support restriction substantially limits their applicability to the circumstance of an endogenous regressor with an unbounded support, for instance, the logarithm of total expenditure in studies of income elasticity of demand.